Center for Innovation and Excellence in Teaching and Learning

 Professor Erickson has taught Art History for 35 years at Cañada College, CSM, CSU Long Beach, CSU Los Angeles, and Cantor Art Center at Stanford University.
 She has been the Professional Development Coordinator at Cañada College for the last two years, and a member of the Professional Development Governing Council for the District.
 As a SoTL (Scholarship of Teaching and Learning) Leader she coordinated five faculty from Cañada College and College of San Mateo to facilitate their research on teaching and learning.
 She is a member of the Academic Senate Governing Council, and, as the chair of the Art on Campus Committee, has worked with all constituencies on campus to achieve consensus on shared goals and values.

-Professor Rana teaches English and ESL at Cañada College, and has also taught at DeAnza College, University of San Francisco, Stanford University, LUMS University (Pakistan).
+Professor Rana taught English and ESL at Cañada College for over fifteen years, and has also taught at DeAnza College, University of San Francisco, Stanford University, LUMS University (Pakistan).
 She participated in Scholar of Teaching and Learning (SOTL) focusing on the success of ESL students.
 She works closely with the California Community Colleges' Success Network http://3csn.org, and is currently on the steering committee for ALLIES (Alliance for Language Learners' Integration and Educational Success).
 Her dissertation focused on the impact of technology on the women in Higher Education in Pakistan (for details www.Anniquarana.com).